zemccartney/notes/vault/resources/new mac setup.md

 ## TODOs to publish
 - [ ] link all resources as relevant
+- [ ] integrate setup notes at bottom
 - [ ] fill in gitconfig section with where you landed